SupraTHICC/homelab-setup/README.md

 # Arr Settings

 > [!IMPORTANT]
-> In order to get the Arr containers to talk to eachother, you will need to add the ports to UFW with the command `sudo ufw allow #port-number-here`.
+> In order to get your containers to talk to eachother, you will need to add the ports to UFW with the command `sudo ufw allow #port-number-here`.

 ## Prowlarr Settings